-NB: We expanded our family of Small House Galleries over the Winter lockdown.
-Small House Two is the same as Small House Gallery One (the iconic original) but with the addition of a lower ground (basement) floor and the possibility of improvising a fifth level on the roof.
+We expanded our family of Small House Galleries over the Winter lockdown of 2019/20.
+Small House Two is the same as Small House Gallery One (the iconic original) but with the addition of a lower ground (basement) floor and the possibility of improvising a fifth level on the roof ‘terrace’.

-We have also unexpectedly acquired a vintage handmade designer-pimped dolls house that we are calling Small House Cottage, which is actually the largest of the three houses, with two storeys, 8 bedrooms, generously proportioned stairwells and landings, two chimney-breasts, a built-in kitchen, large-print wallpaper and carpeting.
-We haven’t installed any lighting yet, and we might decide not to.
-It would suit work that can handle a certain kind of experimental approach to its display.
+We also unexpectedly acquired a vintage handmade designer-pimped dolls house that we call Small House Cottage, which is actually the largest of the three houses, with two storeys, 8 bedrooms, generously proportioned stairwells and landings, two chimney-breasts, a built-in kitchen, large-print wallpaper and a patterned carpeting.
+There is no lighting installed yet, and there might never be lighting for this house… It would suit work that can handle a certain kind of experimental approach to its display.

 SMALL HOUSE TWO

-(Above) Left: ‘God’s Eye View’ of the Small House Two basement annex (pre-renovations); Right: Front elevation view of the lower ground floor of Small House Two and the site office (before the decorators and electricians arrived)
+Bottom Left: ‘God’s Eye View’ of the Small House Two basement annex (pre-renovations); Bottom Right: Front elevation view of the lower ground floor of Small House Two (ditto) and the site office (before the ‘decorators and electricians’ arrived).